mmai/glicko2js/README.md

 It is important to update rankings even for players that did not play : this is the way the system can increase their rating deviation over time.

-At the last step, don't overwrite the player current week data, as it will be loaded when calculating its oppenents new rankings.
+At the last step, don't overwrite the player current week data, as it will be loaded when calculating its opponents new rankings.

 ### Support for multiple competitors matches (experimental)